qsuscs/PropCW/README.md

 PropCW
 ======

-Morse Suite for the Parallax Propeller
+Automatic morse keyer for the Parallax Propeller.

+*Note:* Not yet functional, you have to alter the source to send different strings.
+Also, you can only send char-by-char, not actually strings.